 PowerShell is configured to prevent the execution of PowerShell scripts on Windows systems by default.
 In order to run commands, one of the following systems must be taken into consideration.
-See how this can be done with PowerShell.
+See how to Set Execution Policy via PowerShell, and “How to Set Execution Policy via Windows Settings“.

 To do this, open the Registry editor.